jrockwood/rocksys/README.md

   they both have everything we need also.

 So how do you write an assembler without having anything else?
 You have to bootstrap it.
-See the readme file in the `rockasm` directory for details on how we do that.
+See the [Rockwood Assembly](docs/rockasm.md) documentation for details on how we do that.

 Before we can run an assembler, though, we need a basic boot loader.
-See the `rockos\readme` file for more information.
+See the [Rockwood OS](docs/rockos.md) file for more information.